priest110/poweb/README.md

 # Poweb

-Project developed to Poweb, a digital marketing company of Braga.
+Project developed for Poweb, a digital marketing company of Braga.

 ## Project setup
 ```